marked-gil/the-million-euro-quiz/README.md

     The game area contains the following:

     * **Countdown To Start**
-    A 3-second countdown shows up when opening the Game Page, and before the 1st question is revelead.
+    A 3-second countdown shows up when opening the Game Page, and before the 1st question is revealed.

         ![Image of countdown](docs/features/countdown.png)